Looking for a blacksmith starter kit with exactly what you need and nothing you don’t?

-Let’s break down the items in the kit by price.
+Let’s break down the items in the DIY blacksmith starter kit by price.

 Forge – From $160.50 (free shipping) to $375 (plus shipping)

 Your forge will be one of the most expensive pieces to buy.

-The forge I use is the Knifemaker Economy forge by Majestic Forge.
+The forge I use is the Knifemaker Economy forge by Majestic Forge (seen above).

 It costs $375 (the price recently went up $50) and ships for around $50 depending on how far you live from Sugar Grove, Ohio.